-How successful a credit union is at making money has an effect on its safety and soundness.
-A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better able to withstand financial trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+How successful a credit union is at earning money has an effect on its safety and soundness.
+A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the credit union more resilient in times of trouble.
+However, credit unions that are losing money have less ability to do those things.

-On Bankrate's test of earnings, OHIO VALLEY COMMUNITY scored 14 out of a possible 30, above the national average of 10.31.
+OHIO VALLEY COMMUNITY scored 16 out of a possible 30 on Bankrate's earnings test, exceeding the national average of 10.11.

-The credit union had an earnings ratio of 7.00 percent in our test, better than the average for all credit unions, a sign that it's outperforming its peers in this area.
+OHIO VALLEY COMMUNITY had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, suggesting that it's beating its peers in this area.